hpehl/manatoko/README.md

 - use a remote web driver connected to a browser running in a [WebDriver container](https://www.testcontainers.org/modules/webdriver_containers/) (with support of screen recording)
 - leverage [Arquillian Graphene 2](http://arquillian.org/arquillian-graphene/) (provided by an [Arquillian Drone extension](https://github.com/arquillian/arquillian-extension-drone/blob/master/docs/drone-spi.adoc))

-The biggest advantage of this approach is that it is very easy to run UI tests in a CI environment such as GitHub Actions (like this repository [does](.github/workflows/ci.yml)).
+The biggest advantage of this approach is that it is very easy to run UI tests in a CI environment (as this repository [does](.github/workflows/ci.yml)).

 This repository is a PoC with a [test](test-configuration-systemproperty/src/test/java/org/jboss/hal/manatoko/configuration/systemproperty/SystemPropertyTest.java) from the [HAL test suite](https://github.com/hal/testsuite.next) using the above features.
 See also [`ManatokoTest`](test-common/src/main/java/org/jboss/hal/manatoko/test/ManatokoTest.java) for the container setup.